-AO1: Demonstrate knowledge and understanding of business concepts and issues

-- AO2: Apply knowledge and understanding of business concepts and issues to a variety of contexts - AO3: Analyse and evaluate business information and issues to demonstrate understanding of business activity, make judgements and draw conclusions
+- AO1: Demonstrate knowledge and understanding of business concepts and issues - AO2: Apply knowledge and understanding of business concepts and issues to a variety of contexts - AO3: Analyse and evaluate business information and issues to demonstrate understanding of business activity, make judgements and draw conclusions.

-Autumn Term Business operations
+Autumn term Business operations

 2023 The role of procurement.

 The concept of quality

-Good customer service
+Good customer service.

 Marketing

 Identifying and understanding customers

 Segmentation

-The purpose and methods of market research

-Elements of the marketing mix
+The purpose and methods of market research Elements of the marketing mix

 Using the marketing mix: product and pricing

 Promotion and distribution.

-Lent Term Marketing
+Lent term Marketing

 2024 Using the marketing mix

 product and pricing

 Promotion and distribution.

 Finance

 Sources of finance

 Cash flow

 Financial terms and calculations

 Analysing the financial performance of a business.

-Summer Term 2024 Revision
+Summer term 2024 Revision

-Much of the learning in GCSE Business is structured around research.
-We will often ask our pupils to select real businesses and research facts such as the product portfolio of Apple.
+Much of the learning in GCSE Business Studies is structured around research.
+We will often ask pupils to select real businesses and research facts, such as the product portfolio of Apple.
 It could be a collaborative presentation, plan or template which either pairs or groups create and present to their peers after researching a topic or business.
 We encourage debate and discussion on all topic areas.
 Peer teaching forms part of our teaching approach as we would like to develop our pupils to identify and solve problems.
-The boys will need to develop competent research and analysis skills and be prepared to make and justify a decision.
-Chromebooks are provided to give the opportunity for research in order to inform the above mentioned learning experiences.
-We also afford pupils the opportunity to understand business and we use video clips, including business programmes such as Dragons Den and company websites.
+The girls will need to develop competent research and analysis skills and be prepared to make and justify a decision.
+Using their Chromebooks, pupils will be given the opportunity to conduct research in order to inform the above mentioned learning experiences.
+We also make use of video clips, including business programmes, such as Dragons Den, as well as company websites.

-In Year 11, students will continue to develop an understanding of the business world.
+In Year 11 students will continue to develop an understanding of the business world.
 These include an understanding of how to analyse and interpret both quantitative and qualitative data.
 Recall exercises are employed throughout the course to help secure their mastery of knowledge.
 This will aid them in their understanding and ability to evaluate the key influences on businesses and the world around them.
 Worked examples, teacher modelling and exemplar answers will be utilised to enable students to develop confidence in writing analytically and being able to evaluate the impact of a given situation.
 GCSE question formats will continue to be used, to ensure students are prepared for their GCSE examinations and can adopt the appropriate structure to tackle 6, 9 and 12 mark questions.